bholeynath1008/CS568-assignment/ModalBox.md

 import React, { useState, useEffect, useRef } from "react";
 import "./Modal.css";

+/**
+ * Modal component displaying a modal dialog on button click.
+ */
 export default function Modal() {
-  const [modalOpen, setModalOpen] = useState(false);
+  // State to track whether the modal is open or closed const [modalOpen, setModalOpen] = useState(false);

+  // Ref for the modal element
   const modalRef = useRef(null);

-  const btnRef = useRef(null);
+  // Ref for the button that opens the modal const btnRef = useRef(null);

-  useEffect(() => {
+  // Effect to handle keydown event for closing the modal on pressing Escape key useEffect(() => {
     const handleKeyDown = (event) => {
       if (event.key === "Escape") {